claudiobierig/moder_cpp_challenge/OpenQuestions.md

 # Open Questions

+## 19.07.2019 External Dependencies (follow up)

+Works fine so far with subrepositories.

 ## 15.07.2019 Using gcc-8 with cmake (follow up)

 Clean VM Setup has no problems. gcc-8 has the problem on my system: